coderlogue/coderlogue.github.io/_posts/2015-08-15-Javascript use strict.md

 <h2>How to use it Globally ?</h2>

-Adding “use strict” as the first statement¹ in your JavaScript code will enforce Strict Mode over the entire source…
+Adding “use strict” as the first statement in your JavaScript code will enforce Strict Mode over the entire source…

 {% highlight html %}